juhans/learngit/readme.txt

 git is cool
 git is free
-git is  a distributed system
-i like git
+git is  a distributed system that is very useful i like git a lot lollll